Employment assistance for job seekers with drug and/or alcohol conditions 001-02230060

 Other options

-If other funded employment assistance services are not considered suitable for the customer, the Assessor should examine other disability employment assistance services referral options and state government or community options that may be available.
+If other funded employment assistance services are not considered suitable for the customer, the Assessor should examine other employment assistance services referral options and state government or community options that may be available.

 This may include organisations that offer drug rehabilitation or counselling.
 A suitable time in the future should be discussed with the customer to contact them again about employment assistance.